 Design Quality is vital to Cornwall’s planning agenda.
 There has never been a more critical time to create and take up opportunities to make new development better.
-Improving the quality of our places and buildings will help us respond positively to:
+Improving the quality of our places and buildings will positively support:

-The Cornwall Design Guide aims to support the Cornwall Local Plan.
+The Cornwall Design Guide was adopted in December 2021.
 It provides a guide to delivering high quality places to live for Cornwall.
-The new Design Guide refreshes the current guide to boost design quality.
+It includes our streetscape design guide.

 - the policy in Connecting Cornwall: 2030 Local Transport Plan.